On stability of Abrikosov vortex lattices: Introduction

-This result belies the common belief among physicists and mathematicians that Abrikosov-type vortex lattice solutions are stable only for triangular lattices and $\kappa> \frac{1}{\sqrt{2}}$, and it seems this is the first time the threshold \eqref{kappac} has been isolated.
+This result shows remarkable stability of the Abrikosov vortex lattices and it seems this is the first time the threshold $\kappa_c(\LAT)$ has been isolated.

 Gauge-periodic perturbations are not a common type of perturbations occurring in superconductivity.
-In this paper we address the problem of the stability of Abrikosov lattices under local or finite-energy perturbations (defined in Subsections \ref{sec:pert} below).
-We consider Abrikosov lattices of arbitrary shape, with the average magnetic fields per lattice cell close to the second critical magnetic field $h_{c2}=\kappa^2$ (due to the flux quantization - see Subsection \ref{sec:abr-lat}, this means that $|\cT|$, where $\cT := \R^2/\LAT $, is close to $\frac{2\pi}{\kappa^2}$).
-We formulate informally our main results: \begin{itemize} \item There exists a continuous function $\gamma(\tau)$ depending on the lattice shape parameter $\tau\in \Pi^+/SL(2, \Z)$, such that, under finite-energy perturbations, and \emph{Abrikosov lattice solution for a lattice $\LAT\in [\tau]$ is asymptotically stable for} $\kappa> \frac{1}{\sqrt{2}}$ and $\gamma(\tau)>0$ \emph{and unstable otherwise}. \item The function $\g( \tau)$, on lattice shape parameters, $\tau$, is defined as
+In this paper we address the problem of the stability of Abrikosov lattices under local, or finite-energy, perturbations (defined in Subsections \ref{sec:pert} below) satisfying a natural parity condition (see \eqref{parity0} below).